SlaybaughLab/GroupResources/general-resources/README.md

 Codes and Software is a place with links for documentation on the software we use and develop.

+Here are some [technical resources](https://docs.google.com/document/d/1A58l0Vp_A00_6rUjTZlvIjaIeejF2Xi1X-RKNJi7QcE/edit?usp=sharing) for scientific computing and introductory transport.

 A list of Fellowships that might be relevant is [here](https://docs.google.com/document/d/1MmPcCMPR8zqYcbmziDUotVOEHYdOllgmnpei8oDcpRI/edit?usp=sharing).